timTam97/CleanerIO-CDK/README.md

 # CleanerIO-CDK

 Welcome!
-This repo contains the backend infrastructure and Lambda functions for Cleaner.io.
+This repo contains the backend AWS infrastructure and Lambda functions for Cleaner.io.

 Cleaner.io is a quick and secure way for cleaners of public transport to verify when they last cleaned the train, tram, or bus and allows for total transparency and assurance for passengers.